Greeting To The Sun is one of the top things to do in Zadar.

 20 Best Things To Do in Zadar Croatia

 Zadar, one of the oldest cities in Croatia, sits on the Adriatic coast about two hours north of Split, basking in Croatia’s abundant sunshine.
-It was once a Roman colony and in the 16th century, the largest fortified city under Venetian rule, so in addition to a seaside vacation spot, lively cobblestoned streets lined with cafes, some quirky, modern installations, and nearby islands to visit, there’s history and ruins to explore.
+It was once a Roman colony and in the 16th century, the largest fortified city under Venetian rule.
+So in addition to a seaside vacation spot, lively cobblestoned streets lined with cafes, some quirky, modern installations, and nearby islands to visit, there’s history and ruins to explore.
+This post covers the top things to do in Zadar.

 Explore the Old Town Of Zadar